michaelfakhri/ds2/API.md

 > returns a promise that resolves when network layer and storage modules are stopped.

 #### `Promise connect(user)`
-> returns a promise that resolves when peer is connected.
+> returns a promise that resolves when the peer is connected.

 Where:
 - `user : String` – The identity of the user that the networking layer should connect to.

 #### `Promise disconnect(user)`
-> returns a promise that resolves when peer is disconnected.
+> returns a promise that resolves when the peer is disconnected.

 Where:
 - `user : String` – The identity of the user that the networking layer should disconnect from.